Dantoro/project_therapy/README.md

 * Outputs 35d mood vector for current prompt; combines with rolling buffer for 210d TrendTracker feature
 * See emotion_regressor.md for details

+### TrendTracker

+* Performs mathematical analysis on EmotionRegressor output to expand emotional analysis of a single input into deep analysis of emotion-over-time.
+* 210d vector: [current, EMA, 1st and 2nd derivatives of mood vectors]
+* Only tracks user utterances (not chatbot)

 ### HAN (Hierarchical Attention Network)

 * End-to-end: char-level CNN → GloVe (300d) → custom word2vec (500d) → Dense (1000d→512d)